How to craft a compelling volunteering cover letter

 - The name of the company or organization where you wish to volunteer

-Here is an example of a well-formatted volunteer cover letter header
+Here's an example of a well-formatted volunteer cover letter header

 Madison Jones, Animal Care Volunteer